0day1day/tknk_scanner/README.md

 ## Features
 * Automatic identification and classification of malware
-    * Scan the malware's original code with yara.
+    * Scan the original code of malware with yara.
-* Dump original code of malware
+* Dumps original code of malware
     * You can easily get the original code.
 * User-friendly Web-UI
     * Users can submit malware and check scan results using the Web-UI.